 Since no two mouths are alike, do not take advice from friends (even well-intended advice could cause a healing set-back).
-The advice given to you from Drs.
-David Spivey or Ross Fahey and the Murfreesboro Oral Surgery & Implant Center team are tailored to fit your needs.
+The advice given to you from Dr. David Spivey and the Murfreesboro Oral Surgery & Implant Center team are tailored to fit your needs.
 Please call us at (615) 890-8000 if you have any questions or concerns about your recovery.
 Happy healing!

 Comments are closed.